agl-alexglopez/ccc/README.md

 void *ccc_pq_push(ccc_priority_queue *pq, ccc_pq_elem *elem);
 ```

-Here, the user is trying to push an new `struct cost` into the priority queue and the `cost` field should already be set appropriately by the user.

 Non-Intrusive containers exist when a flat container can operate without such help from the user.
 The `flat_priority_queue` is a good example of this.
 When initializing we give it the following information.

 ```c